calien666/ext-solr/Documentation/Routing/SimplifyFacetsInQuery.rst

 	tx_solr[filter][0]=taste:sweet&tx_solr[filter][1]=taste:sour&tx_solr[filter][2]=taste:matcha

-By enable concat of multiple values, it would change into
+By enabling the `concat` of multiple values, it would change into:

 	taste=matcha,sour,sweet